whateverbits/porkbun-ddns-bash/README.md

 ```

 ### Record
 IP version and Time-To-Live values can be modified to suit your application.
-By default, the script will use IPv4 (A), and 6 minutes TTL (360).
+By default, the script will use IPv4 (A), and 10 minutes TTL (600).
+Porkbun does not allow TTL values lower than 600.

 ### Example